rust-linz/rust-fundamentals-training/slides/src/chapter/070-wasm.md

 - Portability.
 A true, multi-platform VM
 - Security.
 WASM is per default sandboxed.
 Hosts can decide what to allow and what not
-- Tailored resources.
-Memory and CPU can be defined for each WASM program

 Hello containers?